 We mostly hear about the excesses, and often our own reactions are also extreme.
 But for every woman killed by her husband, there might be thousand women who get regularly battered without making the news.
 For every child forced to beg on the street there might be many more children who don’t go to school because of a disability or other circumstances – and remain deprived for the rest of their lives.
 Here, the society as a whole and we as individuals are asked to intervene, to make noise, help shape public opinion, and create accountability systems that prevent every-day human rights violations festering into some shocking drama.

 Albania is a State Party to all major Human Rights Treaties, and continues to submit its progress reports to the Treaty Bodies.
 There are long lists of recommendations on what needs to be done, in order to comply with international obligations.
 Legislation can be quickly adopted.
 But it also requires a heightened sense among the general public of what is right or wrong, when to intervene, and when to seek and obtain justice.

-The Human Rights debate is not over.
-On the contrary, the global, regional or local crises seem to fuel the thinking and the discussion about human rights.
-There is a growing understanding that lasting solutions are only those that protect and promote the dignity and human rights of those most at risk.
+The International Human Rights Film Festival Albania continues to be a platform for such public dialogue.
+It means to promote the understanding that lasting solutions are only those that protect and promote the dignity and human rights of those most at risk.